jg-digital-media/jgdm_snooker_scorer/readme.md

 + `5` - Every time you click the Player 1 "MISS" button, it becomes possible to click the greyed out colour buttons to tally points for that colour. `Resolved: 20-05-2025`

-+ `6` - BUG: Player 1 clicks "MISS" without applying their Redball pot(s).
++ `6` - Player 1 clicks "MISS" without applying their Redball pot(s).

-+ `7` - BUG: Red ball tallies in player 1 are no longer incremented correctly after player 1 misses a pot attempt.
++ `7` - Red ball tallies in player 1 are no longer incremented correctly after player 1 misses a pot attempt.

   e.g.
     + Red Ball Player 1:  1